 The EPA is a three stage process.
 As assessment for levy funded apprenticeships must be carried out independently, the University will procure an end point assessor from an organisation which is on the Register of End-Point Assessment Organisations (RoEPAO).
 As a part of the procurement process the details of the organisation and practical arrangements will be clarified to ensure that the EPA fully aligns with the apprenticeship as delivered.
 All students regardless of route will have their final summative assessments marked by EDS staff for the PGCert Award.
 Apprentices will also be assessed externally by The End Point Assessment Organisation or EPAO for achievement of the Level 7 Apprenticeship Award.

 Stage 1 - Academic Professional Practice Assessment

 Observation of a classroom-based session demonstrating the design and delivery of teaching, learning opportunities and assessment within the subject discipline of the apprentice.
 This will be presented in the form of a video submission.

 Stage 2 - Professional Conversation

 You will engage in a one-hour Professional Conversation with the independent assessor.
-The scope of the Professional Conversation is specified in the APA Assessment Criteria Grid below.
 The Professional Conversation will be focused on your ability to demonstrate that the knowledge, skills and behaviours required by the Standard have been met.
 A template, designed by the end point assessment organisation will be used in order to ensure consistency across different interviews.
 The Professional Conversation will include both open and closed competency-based questions.

 Stage 3 - Written Submission

 You will complete a Written Submission.
-This will comprise a 3000 words (+/- 10%) reflective journal and a 4500 words (+/- 10% or equivalent) annex of materials drawn from the course and other experiences during the apprenticeship, that will enable you to demonstrate the knowledge and skills required by the specialist role in teaching.
-The annex must contain a maximum of 10 pieces of evidence attributable yourself and include a mapping of the evidence to the specialist knowledge and skills assessed by this method.
-The content will be as specified in the APA Assessment Criteria Grid below and will be related to your subject discipline.
+This will comprise a 3000 words (+/- 10%) reflective practice and a 4500 words (+/- 10% or equivalent) annex of materials drawn from the course and other experiences during the apprenticeship, that will enable you to demonstrate the knowledge and skills required by the specialist role in teaching.
+The annex must contain a maximum of 7-10 pieces of evidence attributable yourself and include a mapping of the evidence to the specialist knowledge and skills assessed by this method.
 The EPA organisation will provide the template for the structure of the Written Submission to ensure both consistency of approach and scope to meet the assessment requirements.